Erarnitox/GH_Tools/README.md

 ### Getting started

-Once you have downloaded and imported [**GH_Tools**](https://github.com/Erarnitox/java-sauerbraten-hack/raw/master/bin/GHTools.jar) into your project you can get started coding your first hack for a game.
+Once you have downloaded and imported [**GH_Tools**](https://github.com/Erarnitox/GH_Tools/releases) into your project you can get started coding your first hack for a game.

-here is a very simple example on how to use `GHTools`
+here is a very simple example on how to use `GH_Tools`

 ```
 //import everything from the GH_Tools: